EpiDoc/Source/guidelines/README.txt

     Generate HTML Guidelines from XML files

         1. Make sure you have a full checkout of the SVN repository.
+        2. *IMPORTANT*
-        2. Make a copy of the Oxygen project file guidelines/Guidelines-generation-project.xpreg, and name it guidelines/Guidelines-generation-project.xpr.
+           Make a copy of the Oxygen project file guidelines/Guidelines-generation-project.xpreg and name it guidelines/Guidelines-generation-project.xpr.
 This is necessary because the project file is changed by using it.
 When you are finished, you can discard the new project file.
-        2. Open OxygenXML and open the project file: guidelines/Guidelines-generation-project.xpr
+        3. Open OxygenXML and open the project file: guidelines/Guidelines-generation-project.xpr
-        3. Open the xml file: guidelines/xml/driver.xml
+        4. Open the xml file: guidelines/xml/driver.xml
-	4. If you need to run all the XML transforms (this is your first run, or you've changed content) then run the XSLT transformation scenarios:
+	5. If you need to run all the XML transforms (this is your first run, or you've changed content) then run the XSLT transformation scenarios:
 		* Generate DDBDP Examples
 		* Generate Dohnicht Examples